Occoquan

 Welcome back to Occoquan Regional Park for this Sunday, Oct.
 1 event, as we enter the most enjoyable part of the year for orienteering.
 Just to be clear up front, don't confuse this Sunday event with our Jump to Orange training event taking place the day before (Saturday Sept 30).
 Of course, all those who did Jump to Orange are invited to attend this event to put their new skills to use!

 This park affords a combination of fast, open woods along with recreational fields (and some thick vegetation if you wander off course).
-Course designer, Victor Lin will provide a full set of classic courses (white through blue).
+Course designer, Victor Lin has designed a full set of classic courses (white through blue; details below).

 Keep in mind: